Fatal and Significant Airliner Events in 2003

-The aircraft had departed from Istanbul and crashed shortly before landing in Diyarbakir, a city near Turkey's border with Iraq.
+The aircraft had departed on a scheduled domestic flight from Istanbul to Diyarbakir, Turkey and crashed shortly before landing in Diyarbakir, a city near Turkey's border with Iraq.
 Four of the five crew members and 71 of the 75 passengers were killed in the crash.

-The aircraft had departed from Lima, and had picked up additional passengers in Chiclayo before proceeding to its final destination of Chachapoyas.
-The aircraft crashed during approach in mountainous terrain shortly before landing.
+The aircraft had departed on a scheduled domestic flight from Chiclayo to Chachapoyas, Peru and crashed during approach in mountainous terrain shortly before landing.
 At the time of the crash, visibility was reduced by heavy rain and dense clouds.
 All four crew members and 42 passengers were killed in the crash.

 Fatal F28 Events

-4. 6 March 2003; Air Algérie 737-200; near Tamanrasset, Algeria: The aircraft crashed shortly after takeoff on a domestic flight from Tamanrasset to Ghardaia.
+4. 6 March 2003; Air Algérie 737-200; 7T-VEZ; flight 6289; near Tamanrasset, Algeria: The aircraft crashed shortly after takeoff on a scheduled domestic flight from Tamanrasset to Ghardaia.
 One of the engines reportedly caught fire during takeoff.
 Five of the six crew members and all 97 passengers were killed.

-Fatal Events for Airlines of the Middle East and Africa
+Crashes for airlines of the Middle East and Africa

 5. 15 March 2003; Air China 737-300; en route Hong Kong to Beijing: In the 18 December 2003 issue of the New England Journal of Medicine, the authors of a study concluded that five people who died from SARS most likely contracted the disease after exposure to an infected passenger during a three-hour flight from Hong Kong to Beijing.
 The 72-year-old male passenger who had SARS symptoms when he boarded the flight in Hong Kong was hospitalized after arrival in Beijing and died five days later.